PhyTeK/AI/README.md

-# Somes Kaggle competitions on Learning Machine and Artificial Inteligence
+# Somes codes on Learning Machine and Artificial Inteligence